BCBL Campaign Banner 1920X1080

 Our holistic public health approach to crime reduction sees our staff work with those who commit crime to understand the reasons behind their behaviour, and support them in taking control of their lives.

-Breaking Cycles: Building Lives is a campaign that looks at the stories of four people who were supported in breaking free from the cycle of crime that was holding them back from living their lives.
+Breaking Cycles: Building Lives is a campaign that shines a spotlight on the real-life stories of people who have broken free from the cycle of crime that was holding them back from living their lives.

 Sign up to Causeway’s free newsletter to stay up-to-date with our crime reduction work: bit.ly/CausewayNewsletter